skillrepos/copilot-testing/labs.md

 What other kinds of test cases should we check for?
 ```

-7. Notice that in my example, only lines 11-28 were used as a reference - which corresponds to what was visible in the editor (aka #editor).
+8. Notice that in my example, only lines 11-28 were used as a reference - which corresponds to what was visible in the editor (aka #editor).
 With only a subset of the test cases visible, it's possible/likely that Copilot would repeat some that were already in the parts of the file that weren't visible in the editor.
 With this prompt, Copilot will likely add some additional test cases like these.

 ![only visible context](./images/new-only-editor-visible-context.png?raw=true "only visible context")

-8. To make sure we get the entire file as context, we could use the *#file* selector.
-But we can also do it a different way.
+9. To make sure we get the entire file as context, we can follow the same process as in the previous lab.
 First, let's *cancel* the current context in the chat dialog by clicking on the icon that looks like an "eye" at the end of the *test-prime.py* item n the chat.
 (See below for where to click and what it should look like after.)

 ![disable current file context](./images/new-disable-current-file-context.png?raw=true "disable current file context")

 ![disabled current file context](./images/new-disabled-current-file-context.png?raw=true "disabled current file context")

-9. Click on the *paper clip* icon and select the *test-prime.py* file from the dialog that pops up to add the entire file as context.
+10. Click on the *paper clip* icon and select the *test-prime.py* file from the dialog that pops up to add the entire file as context.
 Afterwards, the chat window should look like the second screenshot below.

 ![attach file context](./images/new-attach-context.png?raw=true "attach file context")

 ![attached file context](./images/new-attached-file-for-context.png?raw=true "attached file context")

-10. Now, we can input the same prompt again and we should see that the entire file was used instead of just the visible portion.
+11. Now, we can input the same prompt again and we should see that the entire file was used instead of just the visible portion.
 Input the same prompt and notice the output.
 Since the entire file was used as context, the new test cases should not overlap the existing ones.
 Afterwards, you can add the changes into the *test-prime.py* file if you want.

 ```
 What other kinds of test cases should we check for?